bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">
 <div class="HubBlock-content">

 <!-- theme:  -->

-### Create variants one at a time
+### Note
-> Variants need to be created one at a time using this endpoint.
+> * Variants need to be created one at a time using this endpoint.
 Only one variant option at a time can be created; individual variant options will contain an array of multiple values.
 To use a variant array and create variants in the same call as the base product, use the [/catalog/product](/api-reference/catalog/catalog-api/products/createproduct) endpoint during product creation.

 </div>
 </div>